robmollerau/DAMM/README.md

 ## Installation

 C# and Delphi : Compile and run
-MSSQL : Set database name and execute to createe function
+MSSQL : Set database name and execute to create function

 ## Information